adityathakurxd/adityathakurxd/README.md

 </table>

 <hr>
-He believes in adding value and giving back to the community and has a <b>YouTube Channel</b> with over 4K subscribers and 6 Lakh+ views.
-And, a <b>Discord Community</b> with around 300 developers.
+My goal is to add value and give back to the community and I also create content on my <b>YouTube Channel</b> which currently has around 10K subscribers and 2.1 Million+ views.
+And, I manage a <b>Discord Community</b> for developers (majorly working with Flutter) with around 1600+ developers in it.

 <hr>